-Our directors, executive officers and key employees together control approximately 80% of our outstanding common stock.
-In particular, Alan J. Dabbiere, the Chairman of the Board, controls approximately [45%] of our common stock.
+Our directors, executive officers and greater-than-5% shareholders together control approximately 55% of our outstanding common stock.
+In particular, Alan J. Dabbiere, the Chairman of the Board, controls approximately 32% of our common stock.
 As a result, these shareholders, if they act together, are able to influence the management and affairs of our company and all matters requiring shareholder approval, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing a change in control of our company and might affect the market price of the common stock.